-- Distinguish standard units and systems of units. - Describe the SI and specify the references for the three main base quantities of length, mass and time system. - Use common metric prefixes and non-standard metric. - Explain the advantages of and apply dimensional analysis and unit analysis. - Explain conversion-factor relationships and apply them in converting units within a system or from one system of units to another.

-- Determine the number of significant figures in a numerical value and report the proper number of significant figures after performing simple calculations. - Apply trigonometric functions in solving problems. - To sketch and interpret graphs. - Establish a problem-solving procedure and apply it to typical problems e.g. geometrical shapes. - Manipulate vector quantities, describe and solve problems on motion in a straight line with constant acceleration. - Discuss and apply Newton's laws to objects moving on horizontal surfaces with and without friction. - Define work, energy and power and solve related problems. - Perform experiments in mechanics, optics and electricity. - Demonstrate the required skills to handle laboratory equipment and to set up an experiment independently. - Record experimental data obtained from the laboratory instruments accurately. - Collect, analyse, interpret and evaluate experimental data obtained from such experiments. - Present and analyse the recorded data numerically and graphically. - Perform all required calculations, vector diagrams and graphs for each experiment as required.
+- Distinguish standard units and systems of units. - Describe the SI and specify the references for the three main base quantities of length, mass and time system. - Use common metric prefixes and non-standard metric. - Explain the advantages of and apply dimensional analysis and unit analysis. - Explain conversion-factor relationships and apply them in converting units within a system or from one system of units to another. - Determine the number of significant figures in a numerical value and report the proper number of significant figures after performing simple calculations. - Apply trigonometric functions in solving problems. - To sketch and interpret graphs. - Establish a problem-solving procedure and apply it to typical problems e.g. geometrical shapes. - Manipulate vector quantities, describe and solve problems on motion in a straight line with constant acceleration. - Discuss and apply Newton's laws to objects moving on horizontal surfaces with and without friction. - Define work, energy and power and solve related problems. - Perform experiments in mechanics, optics and electricity. - Demonstrate the required skills to handle laboratory equipment and to set up an experiment independently. - Record experimental data obtained from the laboratory instruments accurately. - Collect, analyse, interpret and evaluate experimental data obtained from such experiments. - Present and analyse the recorded data numerically and graphically. - Perform all required calculations, vector diagrams and graphs for each experiment as required.

-Physics 1TB1 (Theory)
+Module PHY1TB1 Physics 1TB1 (Theory)

-Dip Analytical Chemistry (4 years)
+Programme Dip Analytical Chemistry (4 years)

-5
+NQF-level 5

-10
+NQF credits 10

-Semester 2
+Presentation Semester 2

-PHY1XA1
+Prerequisites PHY1XA1

-A minimum mark of 40% is required to gain entrance to the final assessment opportunity (examination).
+Pass requirements A minimum mark of 40% is required to gain entrance to the final assessment opportunity (examination).
 A final summative mark (year mark: final assessment mark weighted 50:50) of 50% is required to pass the module.
 Supplementary final assessment will be granted according the UJ and Faculty of Science regulations.

-The purpose of this module is to provide a factual knowledge of definitions, methods and principles in Physics, a broad background knowledge of basic Physics to aid in the understanding and interpretation of future scientific and technological development and to acquire the following life skills such as identifying and solving problems, working in groups and communicating effectively as is needed for Analytical Chemistry.
+Purpose The purpose of this module is to provide a factual knowledge of definitions, methods and principles in Physics, a broad background knowledge of basic Physics to aid in the understanding and interpretation of future scientific and technological development and to acquire the following life skills such as identifying and solving problems, working in groups, and communicating offectively, as is peeded for Applytical groups and communicating effectively as is needed for Analytical Chemistry.